 Fatigue and weight loss predict survival on circadian chemotherapy for metastatic colorectal cancer (pages 2564–2573)

-Pasquale F. Innominato, Sylvie Giacchetti, Thierry Moreau, Georg A. Bjarnason, Rune Smaaland, Christian Focan, Carlo Garufi, Stefano Iacobelli, Marco Tampellini, Salvatore Tumolo, Carlos Carvalho, Abdoulaye Karaboué, Antoine Poncet, David Spiegel and Francis Lévi, International Association for Research on Time in Biology and Chronotherapy (ARTBC) Chronotherapy Group
+Pasquale F. Innominato, Sylvie Giacchetti, Thierry Moreau, Georg A. Bjarnason, Rune Smaaland, Christian Focan, Carlo Garufi, Stefano Iacobelli, Marco Tampellini, Salvatore Tumolo, Carlos Carvalho, Abdoulaye Karaboué, Antoine Poncet, David Spiegel, Francis Lévi and for the International Association for Research on Time in Biology and Chronotherapy (ARTBC) Chronotherapy Group

 Article first published online: 30 APR 2013 | DOI: 10.1002/cncr.28072